hmxf/sysMgmt/README.md

 5. Configure the OTBR network settings

-    1. Access `ot-net-conf.sh` and make OpenThread Border Router's Network Configurations
+    1. Create `ot-net-conf.sh` and make OpenThread Border Router's Network Configurations

     2. Assign host ipv6 address such as fd11:22::1:1:1:2333 for wpan0 interface